M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 33 active-X
+Version 9.8 Revision 34 active-X
-1. Execute (for databases) now return recordset in stack of values
-2. List now show com object properties with arguments
-3. Info.gsb ver 5.4 - new module BaseG
+1. A bug fix in help form.

 The fist time you run the interpreter do this in M2000 console: dir appdir$